stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 bounds count one Unicode scalar in the example, while its consensus and packed payload contain two bytes.

 The buffer, ASCII, and UTF-8 bodies are all untagged byte strings.
-Their schema or shape opcode is therefore essential.
+Their expected type or shape opcode is therefore essential.
 For example, packed bytes alone cannot distinguish `0x4869` from ASCII `"Hi"`.

 ### Principals and callable contracts